JoanaMPereira/GCsnap/README.md

 ## Allowed inputs

-GCsnap takes as main input a list of sequence identifiers, which can be in **Entrez, UniprotKB, and UniRef formats, or a mix**.
+GCsnap takes as main input a list of sequence identifiers, which can be in **Entrez, UniprotKB, UniRef, GeneID, and ENSEMBLE ID formats, or a mix**.
 These identifiers can be given as:
   - a text file, where each is in a different line
   - a fasta file, where the sequence header starts with the sequence identifier
   - a sequences cluster file in CLANS format